Standards for Associate of Science, Associate of Applied Science Degrees, Diplomas, and Technical Certificates of Credit

 All online courses follow TCSG guidelines regarding curriculum, objectives, and competencies.
 A complete list of these guidelines, objectives, and competencies can be found on the TCSG web site (www.tcsg.edu).

 Programs offered online through the Georgia Virtual Technical Connection have admission, retention, and credential requirements that are qualitatively consistent with those in effect for on-campus programs.
-In addition, Wiregrass Georgia Technical College’s online classes follow quality assurance criteria standards as set forth by the Georgia Virtual Technical Connection Board.
+In addition, Wiregrass Georgia Technical College’s online classes follow quality assurance criteria standards.

-Students registered for online courses should consult the online student manual for information regarding beginning an online course and other course/login guidelines.
+Students registered for online courses should self-enroll in the Distance Education Blackboard Orientation for information regarding beginning an online course and understanding the learning management system, Blackboard.

 Questions regarding online instruction may be directed to the WGTC Online Office.
 The e-mail address is firstname.lastname@example.org.